neuroinformatics-unit/datashuttle/docs/source/pages/examples/index.md

 :link-type: doc
 :class-img-top: tutorial-link-image

-Using datashuttle to create project folders used in a behavioural-data acquisition script.
+Using ``datashuttle`` to create project folders in a behavioural-data acquisition script.

 :::